semaphoreci/docs/docs/reference/jobs-yaml-reference.md

 #### agent status

-The `agent` property holds two other properties, named `ip` and `ports`, that specify the IP address and the TCP port number used by the agent running the job.
+The `agent` property holds three other properties, named `ip`, `name` and `ports`, that specify the IP address, name and the TCP port number used by the agent running the job.

 ##### ip